wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 **M:**&ensp;This is the stand the body–mind takes.
 The pure mind sees things as they are — bubbles in consciousness.
-These bubbles are appearing, disappearing and reäppearing — without having real beïng.
+These bubbles are appearing, disappearing and reäppearing — without having real being.
 No particular cause can be ascribed to them, for each is caused by all and affects all.
 Each bubble is a body and all these bodies are mine.